pavlo-myskov/get-job/README.md

     - As a Jobseeker I want to be able to see the number of jobs found in the list of jobs so that I can see how many jobs are available based on my search criteria.
     - As a Jobseeker I want to be able to see the footer with the navigation links so that I can easily navigate the app.
     - As a Jobseeker I want to be able to change the password so that I can protect my account.
+    - As a Jobseeker I want to be able to reset the password so that I can restore access to my account.

 #### Employer Goals
 - ##### First Time Visitor: